 Not every time we sit down to talk to someone are we necessarily going to use the W-Z method.
 But when we do, we should be prepared to talk through every step of the W-Z method, which means all 18.
-We should also be prepared to hit each component of each step.
-The W-Z method has very clear and defined principles behind the approach, and it’s very useful when it’s used together.

 I'm Dave Thompson with the Wicklander-Zulawski, and today I want to talk about the risks of leaving your subject alone in the interview room.
 When I say subject, that means it could be the suspect or implicated person, a witness, or even the victim or complainant of some type of crime, fraud, or employee relations issue.